asalexanderlee/bootcamp-1/README.md

 1. Whats the difference between `const`, `var`, `let`?
 1. What are object prototypes?
-1. What are higher order components (HOAs)?
+1. What are higher order components (HOCs)?

 ### Release 1 (on your own)